I Need to Start a Garden: Music video

 On May 2, 2018, the music video of "No Face" was released.
 In a statement, Heynderickx explained the song was inspired by the 2001 Japanese animated movie Spirited Away.
 The video was directed by Evan James Atwood.

 Critical reception

 I Need to Start a Garden was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 80 based on 10 reviews.
-Aggregator Album of the Year gave the release a 80 out of 100 based on a critical consensus of 9 reviews.
+Aggregator Album of the Year gave the release an 80 out of 100 based on a critical consensus of 9 reviews.

 Marcy Donelson of AllMusic said: "With eight tracks and a playing time of 30 minutes, it's an efficient debut without a weak song in the bunch, one noteworthy for its poise as well as its engaging eccentricity."